Grom-perso/STSAFE-A120_examples_dev/Documentation/resources/Markdown/02_STSAFE-A120_Applicative_uses_cases/STSAFE-A120_for_End-device_usage_monitoring/Device_usage_monitoring.md

     activate HOST $ST_DARK_BLUE_25
 @enduml

-On top of Zone Access condition , Host key encryption can be enabled at the User-NVM command level (read/update/decrement).
+On top of Zone Access condition, Host key encryption can be enabled at the User-NVM command level (read/update/decrement).
 Enabling this option allows to encrypt the exchanges performed between Host and STSAFE-A120.
 The following diagram shows the interaction performed between Host processor and STSAFE-A120 when updating a User-NVM data zone through host secure channel.

 @startuml
     !define KEY <size:20><&key></size>